cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 #### How to enable X-Ray Smart Advice

 :::warning Attention!
-If you wish to participate in the Beta program, please contact the vendor you purchased CloudLinux from.
+If you'd like to try Smart Advice and AccelerateWP you should participate in the Beta tester program.
+To become a beta tester, please send your request at our Beta program page with the signup form [here](https://www.cloudlinux.com/wp-performance/).
+Once you submit the request, we will send you a confirmation email with program details and terms of use.
 :::

 #### Requirements